specgen-io/rendr/README.md

 The `--forceinput` flag forces user input even for those arguments that are marked as `noinput` (check [No Input Arguments](#no-input-arguments) section).

-### Arguments via JSON
+### Arguments via Values File

-Arguments values might be provided via JSON file.
+Arguments values might be provided via JSON or YAML file.
 This might be useful in automation use cases when dealing with many arguments.

 Blueprint: